KCJJ: Programming

 KCJJ has a full service format with hot adult contemporary music.
-The Morning Show is hosted by Captain Steve Bridges, Jim Hunter, Tom Suter, and Pat Harty.
+The Morning Show is hosted by "Captain" Steve Bridges, Jim Hunter, Tom Suter, and Pat Harty.
 Middays are handled by Tommy Lang, and Nights by Molly Suter.
+Weekends include Tom and Liam Heath.
 Local News is aired hourly and High School Sports are featured nightly.
 KCJJ is affiliated with CBS and CNN.
 The station airs weathercasts from Severestudios.com, the syndicated Lex and Terry Show, The Mike O'Meara Show, and NASCAR auto racing.

 History

-KCJJ originated as an application for a new station on 1560 kHz in Iowa City, which was filed in 1971 but wasn't issued a construction permit until 1976.
+KCJJ originated as an application for a new station on 1560 kHz in Iowa City, which was filed in 1971, but was not issued a construction permit until 1976.
 The station began regular broadcasting on January 15, 1977.

 Expanded Band assignment

-On March 17, 1997 the Federal Communications Commission (FCC) announced that 88 stations had been given permission to move to newly available "Expanded Band" transmitting frequencies, ranging from 1610 to 1700 kHz, with KCJJ authorized to move from 1560 kHz to 1630 kHz.
-A construction permit for the expanded band station was assigned the call letters KCJK on November 10, 1997.
-On October 23, 1998 the two stations swapped call letters, with AM 1560 changing from KCJJ to KCJK, and AM 1630 changing from KCJK to KCJJ.
+On March 17, 1997, the Federal Communications Commission (FCC) announced that 88 stations had been given permission to move to newly available "Expanded Band" transmitting frequencies, ranging from 1610 to 1700 kHz, with KCJJ authorized to move from 1560 kHz to 1630 kHz.
+A construction permit for the expanded band station was assigned the call sign KCJK on November 10.
+The next year, the two stations swapped call signs, with AM 1560 changing from KCJJ to KCJK, and AM 1630 changing from KCJK to KCJJ.
+This was reported locally as taking place at 6 am on October 14, although FCC records list the change taking place 9 days later.

 FCC policy provided that original stations and their expanded band twins could operate simultaneously for up to five years, after which owners would have to turn in one of the two licenses, depending on whether they preferred the new assignment or elected to remain on the original frequency.
-It was decided to transfer full operations to the expanded band station, and on May 7, 2002 the license for the original station on 1560 kHz (KCJK), was cancelled, with AM 1630 continuing as KCJJ.
+It was decided to transfer full operations to the expanded band station, and on May 7, 2002, the license for the original station on 1560 kHz (KCJK), was cancelled, with AM 1630 continuing as KCJJ.